LowkeyLab/gradle-monorepo/free-dsl/README.md

 ## Overview

-Free-DSL is a Kotlin Multiplatform library that generates idiomatic Kotlin DSL builders for data classes.
+Free-DSL is a Kotlin Multiplatform library that generates idiomatic Kotlin DSL builders for data classes and regular classes with primary constructors.
-It uses Kotlin Symbol Processing (KSP) to generate extension functions and builder classes that enable a clean, type-safe DSL syntax for constructing instances of your data classes.
+It uses Kotlin Symbol Processing (KSP) to generate extension functions and builder classes that enable a clean, type-safe DSL syntax for constructing instances of your classes.

 ## Features

 - Simple annotation-based API
 - Generates idiomatic Kotlin DSL builders
+- Supports both data classes and regular classes with primary constructors
 - Supports nested DSL structures
 - Handles nullable properties and default values
 - Works with Kotlin Multiplatform projects